JunityZhan/Understanding-VITS/README.md

 ### Dataset.ipynb

 VITS is an end-to-end Text-to-Speech (TTS) system, and understanding how it transforms raw resources into training data is crucial.
 In an end-to-end TTS, we use both waveforms and text as input.
 We'll delve into the process of converting these waveforms and text into suitable datasets.

+### Cleaner.ipynb

+Cleaner methods are employed to preprocess the text.
+By converting the text into phonetic symbols, the system can more effectively distinguish between letters with different pronunciations.